University of Chicago

-Meet the Investigator Dr. Jessica Donington, a General Thoracic Surgeon and Associate Professor of Cardiothoracic Surgery at NYU School of Medicine.
-She is the director of the NYU Thoracic Oncology Translational Laboratory and chief of General Thoracic Surgery at Bellevue Hospital.
+Meet the Investigator Dr. Jessica Donington, a General Thoracic Surgeon, Professor of Surgery and Chief, Section of Thoracic Surgery at the University of Chicago.
 Dr. Donington's research centers around lung cancer early detection survival.

 Lung cancer early detection and survival